ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-ic4vnsxv.md

 Table 1.
 NSX-V Manager virtual appliance specifications

-Attribute	|Specification
+Attribute | Specification
 ---|---
-NSX Manager	|Virtual appliance
+NSX Manager | Virtual appliance
-Number of vCPUs	|4
+Number of vCPUs | 4
-Memory	|16 GB
+Memory | 16 GB
-Disk	|60 GB on the management NFS share
+Disk | 60 GB on the management NFS share
-Disk type	|Thin provisioned
+Disk type | Thin provisioned
-Network	|Private A portable designated for management components
+Network | **Private A** portable designated for management components

 The NSX-V Manager following network overview shows the placement of the NSX Manager in relation to the other components in this architecture.

 Figure 1.
 NSX-V Manager network overview
 ![NSX-V Manager network overview](vcsnsxt-vmgmt.svg)

 After initial deployment, the {{site.data.keyword.cloud}} automation deploys three NSX Controllers within the initial cluster.
-The controllers are assigned an IP address from the Private A portable subnet that is designated for management components.
+The controllers are assigned an IP address from the **Private A** portable subnet that is designated for management components.
 VM–VM anti–affinity rules are created such that controllers are separated among the hosts in the cluster.
 The initial cluster must be deployed with a minimum of three nodes to ensure high availability for the controllers.

 Along with to the controllers, the {{site.data.keyword.cloud_notm}} automation prepares the deployed vSphere hosts with NSX VIBS that enable the use of a virtualized network (VXLAN) via the use of VXLAN Tunnel Endpoints (VTEP).
-The VTEPs are assigned IP addresses from the Private A portable IP address range that is specified for VTEPs.
+The VTEPs are assigned IP addresses from the IP address range of the **Private A** portable subnet that is specified for VTEPs.
 The VXLAN traffic resides on the untagged VLAN and is assigned to the private virtual distributed switch (vDS).
 Later, a segment ID pool is assigned and the hosts in the cluster are added to the transport zone.
 Only unicast is used in the transport zone since IGMP snooping isn't configured within the {{site.data.keyword.cloud_notm}}.

 NSX Edge Services Gateway (ESG) pairs are then deployed.
 For all deployments one gateway pair is used for outbound traffic from automation components that reside on the private network.
 VMware vCenter Server on {{site.data.keyword.cloud_notm}} instances include a second gateway, which is known as the customer–managed edge, that is deployed and configured with an uplink to the public network and an interface that is assigned to the private network.
 Any required NSX component such as Distributed Logical Routers (DLR), logical switches, and firewalls can be configured by the administrator.

-## Distribute switch design
+## Distributed switch design

 The design uses a minimum number of virtual distributed switches (vDS).
 The hosts in the cluster are connected to public and private networks.
 They're configured with two virtual distributed switches.
 The use of two switches follows the physical network separation of the public and private networks that are implemented within {{site.data.keyword.cloud_notm}}.